nylo23/Rock-Paper-Scissors-Game/README.md

-Rock Paper Scissors game projet, in the works and does not currently have a second player.
+Rock Paper Scissors game project, in the works and does not currently have a second player.